mikemcbride/website/blog/cancer-sucks/index.md

 status: publish
 type: post
 published: true
+excerpt: My wife is a pediatric nurse and sees a wide range of patients on her floor, but a large percentage of those patients are cancer kids.
+Today she lost another patient to cancer.
+That makes 5 or 6 so far this year.
+How unfair is that?
 ---
 My wife is a pediatric nurse and sees a wide range of patients on her floor, but a large percentage of those patients are cancer kids.
 Today, she lost another patient to cancer.
 That makes 5 or 6 so far this year.
 How unfair is that?